 All students must purchase the designated BSU nursing student uniform (pants with tops or dress, and lab coat) with BSU patch, in the semester before beginning clinical.
 The BSU patch must be sewn on the left sleeve at the shoulder line.
-The following guidelines must be followed.
+The following reinforcement guidelines must be followed.

-- 1. Identification badge with student's name must be worn at all times and the BSU photo ID must be in student's possession at all times. - 2.
+- 1. The identification badge with the student's name must be worn at all times and the BSU photo ID must be in student's possession at all times. - 2.
 Hair must be worn above the uniform collar.
-If hair length is below the collar, it must be worn pinned up or tied back. - 3.
-Full length white lab coats or washable white or navy blue sweaters may be worn in the clinical area.
+If hair length is below the collar, it must be worn securely pinned up or tied back. - 3.
+Full length white lab coats or washable white or navy-blue sweaters may be worn in the clinical area.
 Students are expected to remove their sweater or lab coat when providing direct client care. - 4.
 Fingernails must be without polish and no longer than 1⁄4 of an inch.
-Polished, designer and artificial nails are not permitted. - 5.
-Jewelry is limited to one pair of stud earrings, wedding rings, and watch. - 6.
-Students must maintain appropriate personal hygiene; strongly scented perfumes and colognes are not permitted. - 7.
-All white leather shoes with closed toe and closed low heel are required. - 8.
+Polished, designer, and artificial nails are not permitted. - 5.
+Eyelash extensions or false eyelashes are not permitted.

+- 6. Jewelry is limited to one pair of stud earrings worn in the lower earlobe only, wedding rings, and watch with second-hand sweep. - 7.
+Students must maintain appropriate personal hygiene; strongly scented perfumes and colognes are not permitted. - 8.
+All white leather shoes with closed toe, and closed low heel are required. - 9.
 Lab coats must be worn when not in uniform during visits to the clinical areas when care will not be given.
-Name pins and the DON patch must be worn on the lab coats and students must introduce themselves to staff. - 9.
-Blue jeans may NOT be worn under lab coats. - 10.
-Lab coats must be white and full length. - 11.
+Name pins and the DON patch must be worn on the lab coats and students must introduce themselves to staff. - 10.
+Blue jeans may NOT be worn under lab coats. - 11.
+Lab coats must be white and full length. - 12.
 Lab coats must be worn in the nursing lab during simulation activities and when practicing skills.